samkenxstream/turnkey-triumph-326606_kafka-connect-connectors/docs/Kafka_Backup_Architecture.md

 Second, Offset transformation logic given below.

 * Initialize all consumer offset to 0
 * Process only consumer group offset > lastReadOffset
 * consumerGroupOffset = offset > totalRecords ? totalRecords : offset
-     `syncGroupForOffset` this function is called for every record that is written to Kafka. calulate `consumerGroupOffset` and commit this offset for the     appropriate consumer group.
+   `syncGroupForOffset` this function is called for every record that is written to Kafka.Calulate `consumerGroupOffset` and commit this offset for the     appropriate consumer group.

 ### Offset